-Disagreements can lead to healthy debate, which brings new information and ideas to light.
-Good communication is the key!
-We plan to reach not only elected officials and political groups but also regular people, in schools, neighborhood organizations, service groups, churches, businesses and even the parents on the sidelines of youth athletic contests.
+We believe that disagreements can lead to healthy debate, which brings new information and ideas to light.
+However, good communication is the key!
+We reach out to not only elected officials and political groups but also regular people, in schools, neighborhood organizations, service groups, churches, businesses and even the parents on the sidelines of youth athletic contests.

 UPCOMING & RECENT events